Monday, June 29, 2015

 Chair, Massachusetts Gaming Commission

-A member of CAST's Board of Directors since 1995 and chair/co-chair from 2004 to 2015, Stephen P. Crosby was named the first chair of the Massachusetts Gaming Commission in December 2011.
+A member of CAST's Board of Directors since 1995, Stephen P. Crosby was named the first chair of the Massachusetts Gaming Commission in December 2011.
 Prior to joining the Commission, Mr. Crosby served as Founding Dean ...